-The full annual membership fee is £420 plus a single enrolment fee for new members of £130.
+The full annual membership fee is £425 plus a single enrolment fee for new members of £130.
 As a full member you are entitled to appear in the Directory of Services (the Green Book) and in the online Directory of Members.
 This contains the address, and the telephone and fax number of each member, the name of the firm they represent, and their position.
 It is perhaps one of the most significant advantages of belonging to the Association, that faced with a problem involving another jurisdiction, you will have the telephone and fax number of a fellow member practising in that jurisdiction – often someone you will have met and spoken to in the course of one of the Association’s meetings.
 As a member you will also have unlimited and unrestricted access to the other professional and library information on the private pages of our website, which are password protected.
 Members of the Association meet three times a year for a conference and you will have the opportunity to attend all these meetings.
 You will receive the three ITPA Journal publications annually, the ITPA News, and the Directory of Services (the Green Book).
 The Green Book is the essential – and only – world-wide guide to service providers in the field of international tax planning.
 Members are entitled to up to five free entries in the publication which is distributed to five thousand international companies, trusts, and banks each year.
 A full member subscription to the International Tax Planning Association also includes the offer of an annual certificate of membership and the Itpa pocket diary and to receive the Topic articles each week.

 Students and Trainees

 We have three meetings a year – with talks in the morning and discussion in the afternoon and opportunities to mix and mingle over coffees, teas, drinks and lunches.
 Details of forthcoming meetings are here.

 The general pattern of our conferences is that the speakers deliver their talks in the morning, and in the afternoon are discussion sessions when members have the opportunity to address questions to the speakers and explore their topics in more detail.